SimpleDataLabsInc/prophecy-docs/docs/getting-started/getting-started-sql-snowflake.md

 ![Create the first model](img/Snow4.4_DefineModel.png)

-Here we create customers_nations model that’s going to enrich our customers and produce a report of which customers show up in which geographic areas most commonly.
+Here we create `customers_nations` model that’s going to enrich our customers and produce a report of which customers show up in which geographic areas most commonly.

-To create a new model simply click on the **(1) + Add Model** in the sidebar, when hovering over Models section, or **(2) Create Model** button.
-A model creation pop-up will show up, with very similar options, as when we defined the seed, available.
-Enter the **(3) Model Name** and **(4) Model Path** and that’s it.
-Finally save the model by pressing **(5) OK.**
+To create a new model:

+1. Click to **+ Add Model** in the sidebar, when hovering over Models section, or
+2. Click the **Create Model** button.
+A model creation pop-up will appear with very similar options as the seed definition.
+3. Enter the **Model Name**.
+4. Enter the **Model Path** which defines the location to store the Model's code in Git.
+5. Finally save the Model by pressing **OK.**

 #### 4.4.1 Add Sources to the Model with Copilot

 Building your model is very simple - there are suggestions at every step, which you can keep or adjust.
 In the videos below, we’re doing the following in our newly defined `customer_nations` model:

 1. First we select a source of interest from the **Environment** tab, the `customers` table.
-Right away we notice there are suggestions for additional tables that might be of interest when working with the `customers` table.
+Right away we notice there are suggested sources - additional tables that might be of interest when working with the `customers` table.
 2. Then we select another table, in this case the `nations` seed.
 3. Note, that when two sources are dragged closely to each other a **Join** component is automatically created ([link](#4.4.1.2-select-table-and-join-condition-is-suggested)).
 The Join condition is suggested for us, and we'll keep that suggestion.